-- A. One of these leases includes a payment escalation that occurs every February 4th throughout the lease term.
-The other leases contain fixed payment amounts. - B. This lease contains a variable payment adjustment based on the Consumer Price Index.
+- A. One of these leases includes a payment escalation that occurs every February 4th throughout the lease term. - B. Lease contains a variable payment adjustment based on the Consumer Price Index.

-NOTES TO FINANCIAL STATEMENTS PAGE TWENTY-TWO YEAR ENDED SEPTEMBER 30, 2023
+NOTES TO FINANCIAL STATEMENTS PAGE TWENTY-THREE YEAR ENDED SEPTEMBER 30, 2024